almighty-web/upgrade-icann/change-org-petition.md

 7. Current board members and people involved in .ORG acquisition should resign.

 If you can use Git, come and propose your enhancement to this petition in [the repository](https://github.com/almighty-web/upgrade-icann).

+There is also a letter to ISOC CEO Andrew Sullivan to stop the deal, please sign it too: [savedotorg.org](https://savedotorg.org).